PelashDev/Escrow-web3/README.md

-This is an web3 website/landing
+This is an web3 landing page